Finding large counterexamples by selectively exploring the Pachner graph: Introduction

 Since solid torus recognition can be solved efficiently in practice~\cite{BurtonOzlen12,Burton2013Regina}, proving Conjecture~\ref{conj:core} would have provided a new and relatively efficient method for recognising lens spaces.
 Lens space recognition can also be used to determine whether a 3-manifold is \textbf{elliptic} (i.e., admits spherical geometry).
 Indeed, Lackenby and Schleimer~\cite{LackenbySchleimer2022} recently showed that recognising elliptic manifolds is in $\NP$; their proof relies on the following result, which can be viewed as a variant of Conjecture~\ref{conj:core}:

-\begin{theorem*}[\cite{LackenbySchleimer2022}, Theorem~9.4] Let $\mathcal{M}$ be a lens space that is neither $\mathbb{R}P^3$ nor a prism manifold\footnote{ Lackenby and Schleimer use a slightly different definition of prism manifold than the one we give in section~\ref{subsec:sfs}.}, and let $\mathcal{T}$ be any triangulation of $\mathcal{M}$.
+\begin{theorem*}[Lackenby and Schleimer~{\cite[Theorem~9.4]{LackenbySchleimer2022}}] Let $\mathcal{M}$ be a lens space that is neither $\mathbb{R}P^3$ nor a prism manifold\footnote{ Lackenby and Schleimer use a slightly different definition of prism manifold than the one we give in Section~\ref{subsec:sfs}.}, and let $\mathcal{T}$ be any triangulation of $\mathcal{M}$.
 Then the \nth{86} iterated barycentric subdivision of $\mathcal{T}$ contains a sequence of edges that forms a core curve. \end{theorem*}

 The other two conjectures have similar motivations: if every one-vertex triangulation of a particular type of 3-manifold contains an edge with a distinctive property, then we can use such an edge to recognise the $3$-manifold.